YorchMcM/kore_sandbox/docs/3nondim.md

 \lambda\theta = -\mathbf u\cdot\nabla T_o + \frac{\Omega\tau E}{Pr}\nabla^2\theta
 } $$

-Inviscid fluids ($\nu = 0$) don't allow for the use of the Rayleigh number, while perfectly insulating fluids ($\kappa = 0$) don't allow for the use of wither the Rayleigh or Prandtl numbers.
+Inviscid fluids ($\nu = 0$) don't allow for the use of the Rayleigh number, while perfectly insulating fluids ($\kappa = 0$) don't allow for the use of either the Rayleigh or Prandtl numbers.
 In this cases, the following non-dimensional number is better suited:

 $$
 \text{Brunt-Väisälä frequency:}\ \ N_o^2 = -\frac{\alpha g^*\theta^*}{L}